mezafits/ServiceGraph/ServiceGraph.Web/Readme.md

 * [ ] Investigate and fix the issue where adding the "First Party App" node to the "On Behalf Service Group" does not work.

 ---

-Let me know if you want these grouped or worded differently, or if you need a more formal template (like for GitHub issues)!